alansingfield/sqleze/Sqleze.Docs/Introduction.md

 ```

-TODO - pass parameters by name using lambda
+## Parameters

-You can pass parameters into the query directly from object properties, like this:
+Parameters can be passed into the query directly from object properties, like this:

 ```
 class Foo